-- 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2021, which will be followed by all members of the college community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required.
-If the concern is referring to a vulnerable adult will be contact Adult Social Care accordingly. - 5.2a Where a crime may have been committed the police will be involved as necessary (using the NPCC-When to call the police guidance to inform this decision. - 5.2b Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.3 The names of the DSLs will be clearly advertised in the college, with a statement explaining the college's role in referring and monitoring welfare and safeguarding concerns.
+- 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2023, which will be followed by all members of the college community in cases where there are welfare or safeguarding concerns.
+This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from school. - 5.3 Where a crime may have been committed the police will be informed as necessary (using the NPCC-When to call the police guidance to inform this decision. - 5.4 Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised in the college, with a statement explaining the college's role in referring and monitoring welfare and safeguarding concerns.
 Posters with photographs of the DSL team are displayed in the college reception, as well as in each classroom and the staffroom and common space.
 Students are introduced to the safeguarding team at induction, in all communication with parents, via posters, emails, sharepoint, and through teaching staff. - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of students and act in the best interests of students by publishing the policy and procedures on our website and by referring to them in our introductory college materials.